 Giving Compass' Take:

-• Leah Rodriguez goes over the new obstacles for gender equality during coronavirus, as women face the brunt of the impact from the crisis.
+- Leah Rodriguez highlights obstacles for gender equality created by COVID, as women face the brunt of the impact of the crisis.

 While some nations have made significant progress in reducing harmful practices like child marriage and female genital mutilation (FGM), and women are more represented in government than ever, several other barriers still stop women from reaching their full potentials, according to the Sustainable Development Goals Report 2020 released in June.